weensy/LXKB/README.md

 ### Inspired by
 This layout is inspried by [these keyboards](./inspired.md).

+### Keycaps
+This layout is not standard, so be careful when buying keycaps.
+[Here](./keycaps.md) is a list of compatible keycap sets.

 # Goals
 We want to provide sources for making keyboards that is:
 - Gerber files for ordering PCB